phuong17889/bustabit-webserver/README.md

 Running
 =======

 You can run the server by using `npm start`.
-By default it will listen on port `3841`.
+By default, it will listen on port `3841`.